Baddesley Clinton: History

 The house was inhabited in the 1860s by the novelists Georgiana Chatterton and her second husband Edward Heneage Dering, who both converted to Roman Catholicism.
 The house's Catholic chapel was rebuilt, and the house was generally refurbished.
 Major interior changes took place up until the 1940s, with the first floor outside the chapel being completely altered.
 The interior comprises a great hall, parlour and library, with other rooms, and contains much 16th century carving and furniture and 19th century accessories used by later inhabitants.
 The house is surrounded by extensive formal gardens and ponds.
 Many of the farm buildings were built in the 18th century.

+The house remained in the Ferrers family until 1940, when it was purchased by Thomas Walker, a relative of the family who changed his name to Ferrers.
+His son, who inherited it in 1970, sold the estate in 1980 to the National Trust, which now manages it.